 The link at the top (“Change the configuration here”) refers to how ZIP Search can be used as part of the “Quick Search” bar at the top of the directory.
 You can click on it to take you to the General tab where you can manage ZIP search on that bar.

 The remaining options control the following aspects of ZIP Search:

-Use this field for postal code/ZIP code information: This drop down contains a list of all fields in your directory.
+Use this field for postal code/ZIP code information: This drop-down contains a list of all fields in your directory.
 Pick the ONE that maps to your notion of a Postal or ZIP code.
-This is super important--without this field properly mapped, ZIP search will not work correctly at all.
+This is super important–without this field properly mapped, the ZIP search will not work correctly at all.

 Radius Options: This field uses a comma-separated list of numbers (ONLY) to determine the search options you show the user for radius search.
 Only valid when “Use these custom distance options for searches with postal codes” is checked.

 Sort listings from closest to farthest in results: Turning this option on means that for ZIP radius searches, your listings will be shown from the closest to the farthest in the results.
 This only affects distance searches.